shamanic-technologies/agent-base/apps/logging-service/README.md

 # Logging Service

 A microservice for recording and managing API Gateway requests with API keys.
+All logs are permanently stored for payment monitoring purposes.

 ## Features

 - Logs API calls with API key information
 - Provides access to historical API usage data
-- Implements automatic log cleanup with configurable retention
 - Exposes metrics for monitoring
 - Built as a stateless service that uses the database-service for persistence